Quantcast

 - Click the Encoders tab to switch to this tab.

-• Tick on the Advanced mode checkbox (3) to show the full list of audio rates supported by VCS Recorder.
+• Tick on the Advanced mode checkbox (3) to show the full list of audio rates supported by VCSD Recorder.

 • Select 44100, Mono (4), which represents the .wav file format